Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/create-custom-renderer-feature-compatibility-mode.md

-# Example of a complete Scriptable Renderer Feature
+# Example of a complete Scriptable Renderer Feature in Compatibility Mode

-This section describes how to create a complete [Scriptable Renderer Feature](./scriptable-renderer-features/intro-to-scriptable-renderer-features.md) for a URP Renderer.
+This section describes how to create a complete [Scriptable Renderer Feature](./scriptable-renderer-features/intro-to-scriptable-renderer-features.md) for a URP Renderer, if you enable **Compatibility Mode (Render Graph Disabled)** in [URP graphics settings](../urp-global-settings.md).

+> **Note**: Unity no longer develops or improves the rendering path that doesn't use the render graph API.
+Use the render graph API instead when developing new graphics features.

 This walkthrough contains the following sections: